DanHederman/Game_Engines_Assignment/README.md

 ## Updated Proposal

 The project ended up taking a slightly differnt direction then originally intended.
 The idea for a tunnel was still kept as the main feature for end product.
 The idea to have a creature propelled down the tunnel was scrapped because it would take away from the main focus, the tunnel.
 Instead it was decided a better approach would be to implement audio features.
+The audio features would contribute to:

+* Controlling the speed of the tunnel
+* Adding effects to a spiral(s) going down the centre of the tunnel
+* Allowing Audio to be taken in from the mic or from a track directly fed to the program

+A colour gradient will be used to alter the colour of both the tunnel and the spirals.